 Oral sedation is a safe technique, but there are minute risks—and our expert staff is prepared for them.

-Getting Ready for Sedation
+Getting Ready for Oral Sedation in Lacey and Tacoma, Washington

 Children who are ill or battling a cold aren’t suitable for sedation and will need to be rescheduled.
 Sedation requires an empty stomach, so no food is allowed the day of the procedure and only clear liquids are allowed until two hours prior to the procedure.
 These restrictions mean it’s best to schedule the procedure earlier in the day to avoid grumbling tummies in the afternoon.